 What is pemmican?

 Pemmican is a wonderful item to have in your pantry for sustainable food.
 When you are short on time, on the run, or simply don’t have time to cook, you can grab your pemmican.
 When you eat it, it is key to chew a bite slowly, more like gum than a meal.
-You will need to eat it slowly, but it is very filling.
 The energy benefits come from the slow break down of the fat, which gives your body access to the food for an extended length of time.
 For easy of storage, it can be kept in Ziploc bags.
 If you put it in the freezer, it will last even longer.